LordMajestros/engine.io.lws/README.md

 cross-browser/cross-device bi-directional communication layer for [Socket.IO](http://github.com/socketio/socket.io).

-#### This is a port of engine.io from ws(https://github.com/websockets/ws) to lws(https://github.com/NodeCedu/node-lws) does not support SSL as lws does not currenty support ssl
+#### This is a port of engine.io from ws(https://github.com/websockets/ws) to lws(https://github.com/NodeCedu/node-lws).
+It does not support SSL as lws does not currently support SSL.

 ## How to use